jeandat/learning-angular/README.md

 To try it, just clone or download the project from github, then `npm start`.

-What it does for you is :
+What this command does for you is :

 - Install node dependencies: `npm install`
 - Install javascript dependencies: `bower install`
 - Install webdriver-manager (used by protractor for end-to-end tests): `node node_modules/protractor/bin/webdriver-manager update`
 - Build the project and launch a web server: `grunt serve`

+This project uses Grunt as a task manager.
+Grunt tasks are lazy-loaded for performance.

 # Build

 Project is built inside `build/public`.

+Just hit `grunt dev` to build the whole project for development.

-Just hit `grunt` to build fastly (only changes) or `grunt devall` to build everything.
+To reduce build time, you can use `grunt` or `grunt newdev` to build only what changed since last build.

-`grunt dist` will build with distribution options although this is not that relevant for that kind of project ;)
+`grunt dist` will build with distribution options although this is not that relevant for this project ;)

 # Web server